A Local’s City Guide to Liverpool

 An Introduction to Liverpool

 No matter where in the world I visit, my love affair with Liverpool remains strong.
 Situated on the North West coast of England, Liverpool is well known for football, the distinctive regional accent and most of all, The Beatles!
 To me though, it’s a thriving city filled brimming culture alongside the added bonus of stunning countryside and beaches less than 30 minutes away.

 I’ve been lucky enough to live close to the city for my whole life and yet there’s always something new to discover.

-You can reach Liverpool easily by train; it’s a speedy two hour journey from London on the West Coast Line and just forty minutes from Manchester.
+You can reach Liverpool easily by train; it’s a speedy two hour journey from London on the West Coast Line and just forty minutes from Manchester

 A Local’s City Guide to Liverpool

 Liverpool’s compact city centre lends itself brilliantly to a weekend break so I’ve compiled a list of the must-do activities if you’re only spending a short amount of time in the city.
-Whether you’re looking for retail therapy or an influx of culture, you’ll be sure to discover something you love about Liverpool.
+Whether you’re looking for retail therapy or an influx of culture, you’ll be sure to discover something you love about Liverpool.Â

-1. Take a ferry across the Mersey
+1. Take a ferry across The Mersey

 Dominated by the Liver Buildings, the famous skyline of Liverpool is a beautiful sight by day and by night, when the buildings light up and twinkle across the river.
 The view is best enjoyed from outside the city so taking an hour-long round-trip on the ferry is a tourist favourite that you don’t want to miss!
+Combine the ferry with also booking the Royal Liver Building 360 Degree Tower Tour.Â

 2. Bar hop the night away

 If you’re looking for nightlife, Liverpool has it all.
 Achingly cool cocktail bars, rowdy Irish pubs, crowded student dives and hidden independent venues: whatever your scene, you can find it.
 Head to Concert Square for a ton of nightclubs, explore the surrounding area for quirky venues located just off the main strip or head down to Matthew Street for a thriving gay scene.
+If you’re throwing a party or bigger celebration, check out The Bentley for venue hire in Liverpool.

 In 2008, Liverpool was crowned the European Capital of Culture which lead to a number of brilliant developments in the city including Liverpool ONE shopping centre.
 I may be biased here but it’s by far one of my favourite places to shop in the UK.
-Highlights include large branches of popular high street stores and Harvey Nichols Beauty Bazaar, three indulgent floors of make-up, skincare, fragrance and haircare.
+Highlights include large branches of popular high street stores and Harvey Nichols Beauty Bazaar, three indulgent floors of make-up, skincare, fragrance and haircare.Â

-4. Explore Bold Street
+5. Explore Bold Street

 Filled with quirky stores and cafes, Bold Street is one of the most popular parts in Liverpool city centre.
 The street is dominated by the shell of St Luke’s Church, which was bombed in WWII and now plays host to art installations each summer.
 Check out an exhibition or indie film at FACT or hop between vintage shops for a fun-filled afternoon.

-5. Enjoy the independent restaurants
+6. Enjoy the independent restaurantsÂ

-6. Spend an afternoon at the museums
+7. Spend an afternoon at the Museums

 One of my favourite ways to spend an afternoon in the city is at the World Museum Liverpool.
 It’s a great museum filled with history including an Egyptian mummy and a planetarium!
-The Albert Dock also plays host to the International Slavery Museum and Maritime Museum which are small yet interesting for all ages.
+The Albert Dock also plays host to the International Slavery Museum and Maritime Museum which are small yet interesting for all ages.Â

-7. Visit the two cathedrals joined by Hope Street
+8. Visit the two cathedrals joined by Hope Street

 Liverpool has two cathedrals in close proximity, joined by the aptly named Hope Street.
 Liverpool Cathedral is older and incredibly grand while Liverpool Metropolitan Cathedral is modern and unique.
 Check out the two, stopping for a bite to eat in between at The Quarter or Gusto, then see a play at the Liverpool Philharmonic or the Everyman Theatre.

-8. Walk in the footsteps of The Beatles
+9. Walk in the footsteps of The Beatles

-If you are a fan of the Fab Four, take a bus just out of the city centre to visit Penny Lane or pop your head into the Cavern Club, a live music venue where The Beatles started out!
+If you are a fan of the Fab Four, take The Beatles Bus Tour out of the city centre to visit Penny Lane or pop your head into the Cavern Club, a live music venue where The Beatles started out!
+You can also go and seek out Strawberry fields.Â

 A Local’s City Guide to Liverpool

-Top 5: Restaurants
+Top 5 Restaurants in LiverpoolÂ

 Mowgli

-67 Bold Street, L1 4EZ / 3 Water Street, L2 0RD
+67 Bold Street, L1 4EZ & 3 Water Street, L2 0RD

 Mowgli has a stellar reputation for providing the best Indian street food in town.
 Founder Nisha Katona creates simple dishes that are packed with flavour, many of which are also vegan, and the new Water Street branch is stunningly decorated.
 I haven’t met a person yet who doesn’t rave about Mowgli.